Referrals (Adult) during COVID-19

 Advice for Specific Services

-- Endoscopy - non-2WW endoscopy services are currently severely restricted.
-We would ask referrers to consider checking guidelines and/or using advice and guidance services before making a referral.
-If referral is required please submit via eRS as direct access to endoscopy services are currently closed.
+- Endoscopy - access to non-2WW endoscopy services is still limited.
+Please see the Endoscopy during COVID-19 page for up to date details.
+If referral is required please submit via eRS using the relevant BNSSG endoscopy referral form.
 Waits for non-urgent endoscopy are likely to be very long so please manage patient expectation during this time.
-Please see the endoscopy page for updates.

 - Neurology (NBT): The neurologists at NBT now have an Advice and Guidance service available to access via eRS for all BNSSG practices.
 There is also a telephone line for more urgent advice and support for clinicians.